-Mexican food has become so entrenched into our culture that it almost seems folly to sit here and write an article about which foods are great and which aren’t.
+Mexican food has become so entrenched into our culture that it almost seems folly to sit here and write an article.
+Especially one about a Mexican picnic which attempts to identify which foods are great and which aren’t.
 Everyone knows what they like through years of experience and due to the abundance of taco, quesadillas, fajitas and so on in and around our blocks.
 The fact that tacos seem to have a day of the week that will eternally be associated with them should tell me I’m right up against it.

 But never let it be said that I’m one to back down from a challenge.
 I’m fully prepared to be laughed at, sneered at and generally mocked but what I will present to you is my ideas of some perfect inclusions to your Mexican picnic menu.

 I believe a nice humble salad belongs on top of every picnic blanket.
 I also believe a spicy, fiery salad with balls (not literally) should make an appearance.
 Thankfully for us, Mexican cuisine allows us to sample both these types of salad due to the simple ingredients that are readily available as well as the extra bite in some of the ingredients that are synonymous with Mexico.

 There are no rules to salads which is why I probably like them so much, you can literally add or subtract what you want from any given recipe.
 For that reason I will not make a salad recipe for you as such, merely list a few key components that should be in your easy Mexican salad.
 Ingredients such as Romaine lettuce, avocado, cherry tomatoes, cucumber, and beans all have a place amongst the tastiest salads.
 The choice is yours however and as long as you have a suitably good dressing the main ingredients should combine into one beautiful salad.
 For the dressing, I would choose a classic lime and cilantro combination.
 There are a few recipes out there like this one that I enjoy.